PhilPalmer/blog/content/post/my-frst-blog-post/index.md

     - Bioinformatics
     - Data Science
     - Machine learning
+- Maths
     - Statistics
     - Probability theory
     - Linear algebra

 As time goes on I may expand to cover other interests.
-These may include effective altruism, tech (start-ups), personal development, productivity, life learnings, reading, as well health and relationships.
+These may include [effective altruism](https://www.effectivealtruism.org/), tech (start-ups), personal development, productivity, life learnings, reading, travel, health and relationships.

 ## Thank you
 I don't really anticipate anyone else reading this blog so I'm flattered if you are :slightly_smiling_face: